 2. Line a tart pan with a diameter of about 30 cm (11.5 inches) with parchment paper.
 Take the dough out of the fridge and roll it out on lightly floured surface.
 Place it into the prepared tart pan.
 Using a fork, prick the bottom of the dough.
 Place the pan with the dough back in the fridge to cool.

-3. Add the prepared rhubarb to a large bowl and add the sugar.
+3. Add the prepared rhubarb to a large bowl and add 50 grams (1/4 cup) sugar.
 Toss the rhubarb together with the sugar in the bowl until it’s well combined.
 Take the pan with the dough out of the fridge and add the rhubarb and sugar mixture, spreading it evenly in the pan over the crushed speculoos cookies.

-3. Make the filling.
-In a large bowl, whisk the eggs, heavy cream, sugar and vanilla extract together until the well-blended.
+3. Make the liaison In a large bowl, whisk the eggs, heavy cream, 1 tablespoon sugar and vanilla extract together until the well-blended.
 Pour the filling evenly over the rhubarb.

 4. Bake the Swiss rhubarb tart on the bottom rack of your oven for about 35-45 minutes at 180°C / 350°F until the cream filling is set and the pastry has turned golden brown.
 Let the tart cool completely before serving.